Udiotic/Udiotic/README.md

 - 👋 Hi, I’m @Udiotic
 - 👀 I’m interested in learing Computer Science
-- 🌱 I’m currently learning the 'C' programming language
+- 🌱 I currently work with on the 'C++' programming language
 - 💞️ I’m looking to collaborate on C/C++ projects in the near future
 - 📫 How to reach me - Write to me at business2702uditsurve@gmail.com or add me on Discord (Udiotic#5960)!